 Landslide monitoring and instrumentation are extremely crucial for the safety of the surrounding areas and people.
 Here are a few steps that can be adopted in landslide-prone areas:

-Landslide monitoring involves the usage of a durable prediction and forewarning system, coupled with effective efforts to curb the slope movement.
+Landslide monitoring involves the usage of a durable prediction and forewarning system, coupled with effective efforts to curb slope movement.
 The destruction can be drastically reduced with the help of monitoring and instrumentation.
-A reliable plan for corrective and preventive measures in a landslide or prone areas must be based on a detailed integrated geological and geotechnical investigation and monitoring.
+A reliable plan for corrective and preventive measures in a landslide or prone area must be based on a detailed integrated geological and geotechnical investigation and monitoring.

 An engineering geologist is essential to evaluate the type of landslide and perform corrected measures based on the data collected during the monitoring period.
 The solution plan should take the cost and effectiveness into consideration.

 Encardio Rite offers a simple to use, complete, and cost-effective solution, for online monitoring of landslide-prone areas.
-This comprises supply, installation, calibration, data collection, maintenance, and web-based data monitoring service that presents information in the most suitable form for easy interpretation of the monitoring data.
+This comprises supply, installation, calibration, data collection, maintenance, and a web-based data monitoring service that presents information in the most suitable form for easy interpretation of the monitoring data.

 Here are the solutions available with Encardio Rite for online landslide monitoring:

 Encardio Rite stocks a range of instruments for surface and subsurface online monitoring that include:

 Automatic Total stations and control boxes are equipped with GSM/GPRS modem for data transmission to a central server.